SHINDONGMYUNG/Value_Iteration_FrozenLake/README.md

 Q-value iteration solved MDP at 58 iterations.
 Both methods found slightly different optimal policies,
 because there were multiple optimal actions in some states.
-It tooks approximately 73 steps to reach a frisbee (when not falling into a hole), and
+It tooks approximately 73 steps to reach a frisbee (when not falling into a hole),
-chance to fall into a hole is approx. 25%.
+and chance to fall into a hole is approx. 25% versus total trials.

 ![val_result](/val_result.png)
 ![q_val_result](/q_val_result.png)